Geeksltd/Pangolin/m-sharp.md

-# Plain Selenium with M# generated 'page model'
+# Pangolin intellisense - M# generated 'page model'

-We are looking at a new architecture for UI Testing based on the following principals:
+We are looking at improving our UI Testing based on the following principals:

 - Use strong typing and compile-time checking where possible, by generating page models using M#
 - Benefit from Visual Studio intellisense for more productive test development